d2l-ai/d2l-en/chapter_introduction/index.md

 ## Success Stories

-Machine learning has a long history of delivering results that would be difficult to accomplish otherwise.
+Artificial intelligence has a long history of delivering results that would be difficult to accomplish otherwise.
 For instance,
 the mail sorting systems